parkan/sheltie/README.md

 _Note: The `car extract` tool requires seekable input and cannot process streamed CAR data.
 The `--extract` flag provides integrated extraction that works with sheltie's streaming retrieval._

-You should now have a `birb.mp4` file in your current working directory.
+You should now have a `birb.mp4` file under `bafybeic56z3yccnla3cutmvqsn5zy3g24muupcsjtoyp3pu5pm5amurjx4/` in your current working directory.
 Feel free to play it with your favorite video player!

 ### HTTP API

 The sheltie HTTP API allows one to run a web server that can be used to retrieve content from the Filecoin/IPFS network via HTTP requests.
-The HTTP API is best used when needing to retrieve content from the network via HTTP requests, whether that be from a browser or a programmatic tool like `curl`.
-We will be using `curl` for the following examples but know that any HTTP client can be used including a web browser.
-Curl specific behavior will be noted when applicable.
+It's primarily retained for backwards comaptibility with lassie.

 The API server can be started with the `sheltie daemon` command: